LuisFelipeFrancisco/PowerShell/README.md

 # PowerShell Class Activities

-This repository contains the activities for the PowerShell class.
+This repository contains the activities for the PowerShell class, taught by Prof. Carolinne Roque e Faria at the Fatec Ourinhos.

 ### Resources